cultureandempire/cultureandempire.github.io/cande.md

 Gladio is more than a working hypothesis.
 The Belgian Parliament [website](http://senate.be) notes, on its page, [Commissions of Inquiry set up by the Federal Parliament](http://www.senate.be/com/onderzoekscommissies_nl.html), "1990 -- Commission of inquiry tasked with the investigation of recent revelations over the existence in Belgium of a clandestine international intelligence network, known as "Gladio"".

 There is something deeply unsettling about hearing stories like Gladio.
-It like hearing someone talking about your best friend plotting to harm you.
+It's like hearing someone talking about your best friend plotting to harm you.
 It's disturbing to have your own judgment on matters of life and death questioned.
 If we are so wrong about someone or something, what else could we be wrong about?
 Who else is plotting to hurt us?

 Gladio was barely reported in the mainstream media.
 As far as the Narrative goes, these events did not happen, and Gladio did not happen.
 However the mainstream media no longer has the monopoly it had in 1990, and truths do emerge.
 When they do, the effect can be shocking.